DeepLearningStra/StraGCN/README.md

-# StraGCN: GPU-Accelerated Strassen's Sparse-Dense Matrix Multiplication for Graph Convolutional Network Training
+# StraGCN
+StraGCN is a high-performance framework that accelerates GCN training by adapting Strassen’s algorithm for SpMM.
+It introduces the horizontal fusion model to improve the data reuse of Strassen's SpMM.
+To learn more about how StraGCN works, please refer to our paper.
-These codes provide the implementation of our paper `StraGCN`, along with baseline implementations of  `GNNA`, `PyG` and `DGL`.
+These codes provide the implementation of `StraGCN`, along with baseline implementations of  `GNNA`, `PyG` and `DGL`.

 ## Hardware
 * CPU x86_64 with host memory >= 32GB.
 (Test on Intel Xeon Gold 5220 (16 cores) CPU with 128GB host memory)